Efforts to pass physician-assisted dying legislation in the Aloha state date back to the late 1990s.

 The Senate Committee on Commerce, Consumer Protection, and Health on March 16, 2018 passed the bill unanimously.
 The Senate Committee on Judiciary passed the bill 4 to 1 on March 23, 2018.
 The full Senate approved the bill on March 29, 2018 by a vote of 23 to 2.

 Hawai‘i Governor David Ige signed the bill into law on April 5, 2018.
-The Hawai‘i Our Care, Our Choice Act will go into effect on January 1, 2019.
+The Hawai‘i Our Care, Our Choice Act went into effect on January 1, 2019.

 Note: This page includes edited versions of various texts by Eli D. Stutsman, JD, and Scott Foster.